AntaresSimulatorTeam/antares-doc/docs/reference/hydro.md

 <span class="param-badge badge-matrix">matrix</span>
 Hourly time series of power in MW.
-Run-of-river (RoR) hydroelectric generation is a type of electricity production that relies on the natural flow of a river without significant water storage.
-Unlike traditional hydroelectric dams, RoR plants generate power continuously based on the river's current water level and flow rate.
+Run-of-river (RoR) hydroelectric generation is a type of electricity production that relies on the natural flow of a river without significant water storage, not considered in the modelling.
+Unlike traditional hydroelectricdams, RoR plants generate power continuously based on the river's current water level and flow rate, considered as stochastic input data, like other RES generation.
 This makes them highly dependent on seasonal variations and weather conditions, leading to fluctuations in electricity production.

 !!! info
     The run of river is a non dispatchable generation.
 There is no storage of energy.
+    Like other RES, it can be curtailed.
+    This curtailment is not yet implemented in Antares, a post treatment is necessary to convert spillage (area variable) into RES curtailment.

+Remarque JMJ : comme pour tous les autres objets, ce serait bien de préciser dans quelles équations mathématiques les paramètres du RoR interviennent.

 ## Min gen